aksholokhov/pysr3/README.md

 from pysr3.lme.models import L1LmeModelSR3
 from pysr3.lme.problems import LMEProblem, LMEStratifiedShuffleSplit

+# Here we generate a random linear mixed-effects problem.
+# To use your own dataset check LMEProblem.from_dataframe and LMEProblem.from_x_y
 problem, true_parameters = LMEProblem.generate(
     groups_sizes=[10] * 8,  # 8 groups, 10 objects each
     features_labels=["fixed+random"] * 20,  # 20 features, each one having both fixed and random components